Li River winds past Guilin's skyline and karst peaks, seen from Xiangshan Park hilltop.

 The airport is located about 30 km from the city center, and a taxi or shuttle bus can get you into town in around 40–50 minutes.

-By Train: China’s high-speed rail network makes getting to Guilin by train fast and convenient.
+By Train: China’s high-speed rail network makes traveling to Guilin fast and convenient.
 There are daily high-speed trains from major cities like:

 • Guangzhou – ~2.5 hours